Affiliate links in this post will be clearly marked with a *. Clicking one of these links means I earn a discount or receive payment.

 Build an emergency fund

 An emergency fund is essential to adulthood.
-If your washing machine breaks and your kettle stops working, all of these expenses add up.
+If your washing machine breaks or your toaster stops working, all of these expenses add up.
 Add a faulty boiler to the mix and suddenly you find your finances spiralling out of control.
-By saving a small regular amount of money each week or month you can build an emergency fund for those tricky times.
-You won’t have to put purchases on credit and will have a safety net to fall back on.

 Make extra money